All Products

 1. Introduction

-Obtaining the startup IP address is the first step in integrating with HTTPDNS using the HTTP API.
-This step is critical for all subsequent operations.
-This topic describes the rationale behind using a combination of multiple IP addresses and a domain name for startup endpoints, and provides a list of these endpoints.
+Obtaining a startup IP address is the first step in integrating with HTTPDNS through the HTTP API and is critical for all subsequent operations.
+This topic explains why startup endpoints use a combination of multiple IP addresses and a domain name, and lists the available endpoints.

 2. "Multiple IPs + domain name" endpoints

-HTTPDNS is a foundational service for network libraries.
-Its availability is crucial for the network functions of your application.
-HTTPDNS startup endpoints use a multiple IPs + domain name fallback architecture to ensure high availability for the connection channel between the client and the scheduling server.
-This design leverages the technical advantages of both IP addresses and domain names.
+HTTPDNS is a foundational network service whose availability directly affects your application.
+Startup endpoints use a multiple IPs + domain name fallback architecture to ensure high availability between the client and the scheduling server, leveraging the strengths of both IP addresses and domain names.

 Advantages of IP addresses:

-• Complete independence: Startup endpoints do not rely on the local Domain Name System (DNS).
-This ensures the independence of the HTTPDNS service.
+• Complete independence: Startup endpoints do not rely on the local Domain Name System (DNS), ensuring HTTPDNS operates independently.

-• Hijacking prevention: Direct access using IP addresses prevents potential hijacking threats that can occur during DNS resolution.
+• Hijacking prevention: Direct IP access avoids hijacking threats that can occur during DNS resolution.

 • Redundancy: Multiple built-in IP addresses prevent single points of failure (SPOFs) and improve service accessibility.